leobago/BSC-ETH2/rumor/BSC-ETH2_contribution.md

  - [x] Suggested adding a feature to the `dv5 random` command that automatically adds the founded peers to the peerstore without needing the `next` command.
 Protolambda added the feature with the `-stepwise` and `--interval` flags on the `dv5 random` command.
 [Link to the commit](https://github.com/protolambda/rumor/commit/https://github.com/protolambda/rumor/commit/0df828c07e9f70ab7060699c919fe687ba8fc4fa)
  - [ ] Spotted misbehaviour on the libp2p host, it wasn't automatically peering peers from the peerstore following the `--lo-peers` and `--hi-peers` flags.
  - [x] Spotted a terminal block/freeze while running the command `gossip log`.
 Protolambda fixed the bug.
 [Link to the commit](https://github.com/protolambda/rumor/commit/https://github.com/protolambda/rumor/commit/a944296401a05cdb0895709a6cd3aee54d750d15)
+ - [x] Spotted a terminal block/freeze while running the command `gossip events`.
+Protolambda fixed the bug.
+[Link to the commit](https://github.com/protolambda/rumor/commit/4e8858f)

  - [ ] Spotted misbehaviour on the `gossip` implementation.
 The `gossip` command doesn't connect on the given topic to any of the peers.
 Making it unable to log the messages/gossips.
+        (Despite the gossip implementation seems to be working fine on custom topics, the implementations fails on the medalla testnet with real topics)
+        (Currnetly taking a look over this)

+// Suggestions leaved on a side so far, for their non direct relation with the BSC-ETH2 team goals
  - [ ] Suggested adding the functionality of following the head of the chain (getting the blocks and states) so that we could keep the connections for a longer time.
 Basically adding the "Full node" functionality.